Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields: Additional Qualitative Results

 In \cref{Fig:exps_disco}, we can see that the \disco fails to impose consistent expression control over the faces.
 The blue boxes highlight a few examples, where the same expression code produces different expressions in different faces.
 Moreover, the images generated with wild expressions may appear unnatural, such as `exp 5' in \cref{Fig:exps_disco}.

 In \cref{Fig:exps_cgof}, we show that our model generates compelling photo-realistic face images with highly consistent, precise expression control.
-In each row, only expressions change while other properties remain unchanged, such as identity (shape and texture), hair and background.
+In each row, only expressions change while other properties remain unchanged, such as identity (shape and texture), hair, and background.
 In each column, all instances follow the same expression.

-In addition, in \cref{Fig:exps_ood_cgof}, we present examples of images generated by our model with \emph{out-of-distribution} expressions, such as frowning, pouting, curling lips, smirking \etc. Despite that images with such expressions hardly exist in the training data, our model is still able to generate highly plausible images.
+In addition, in \cref{Fig:exps_ood_cgof}, we present examples of images generated by our model with \emph{out-of-distribution} expressions, such as frowning, pouting, curling lips, smirking \etc. Despite images with such expressions hardly existing in the training data, our model is still able to generate highly plausible images.